 Yes!
 There are three main steps in the process to volunteering.
 These are:

 - In-person interview- If you both feel it is appropriate, the Volunteer Coordinator will then organise an onsite interview (from Monday to Friday between 9am to 4pm) to discuss possibilities.

-- Training - A compulsory three hour training course is also undergone one week-day evening to cover key aspects of the work, and Work Health & Safety issues relevant to Matthew Talbot Homeless Services.
+- Training - A compulsory three hour on-line training course is also undergone to cover key aspects of the work, and Work Health & Safety issues relevant to Matthew Talbot Homeless Services.

-Usually our volunteers are placed on a once a week shift, and we ask that they make at least a six month commitment (we hope you can stay longer).
+Usually our volunteers are placed on a once a week shift (generally 2 hours), and we ask that they make at least a six month commitment (we hope you can stay longer).
 Volunteer applications include a good character declaration, relevant checks for working with vulnerable people and in the case of volunteering with children the relevant working with children checks also apply.
 Some opportunities are needs specific and details vary.